-Any individual defined as a Student under this Code falls under the jurisdiction of this Code.
-For incidents that happen on campus or online, processes outlined in this Code will be followed.
-For incidents occurring off-campus, the Vice President of Student Affairs and Enrollment Management or designee will determine if the interests of the College are affected and thus the incident falls under the scope of this Code.
-A Respondent may not withdraw from a class where an Academic Misconduct violation has been alleged or from the College in order to avoid Student Conduct processes.
+Any individual defined as a Student and anybody defined as a "Group" or "Organization" under this Code falls under the jurisdiction of this Code.
+The processes outlined in this Code will be followed for incidents occurring on campus, online, and at College-sponsored or sanctioned events, regardless of where the conduct occurs.
+For incidents occurring off-campus, the Vice President of Student Affairs and Enrollment Management or designee will determine if the interests of the College are affected such that the incident falls under the scope of this Code.
+A Student may not withdraw from a class where an Academic Misconduct violation has been alleged.
+The Code continues to apply to while a student conduct matter is pending even if the Student withdraws from the College.